breimanntools/aaanalysis/docs/source/tutorials.rst

 Getting Started
 ---------------
-For a kickstart with AAanalysis, we recommend the **Quick start** tutorial.
-Get a deeper understanding with the **Slow start** tutorial, offering the same examples plus conceptual background.
-Create publication-ready plots with a few lines of code as shown in the **Plotting Prelude** tutorial.
+For an introduction into AAanalysis, explore our **Quick start** and **Slow start** tutorials, both offering the same examples with the latter explaining additionally their conceptual background.
+The **Plotting Prelude** tutorial can help to create beautiful plots.

 .. toctree::
    :maxdepth: 1